sebv/node-soda-sync/README.markdown

 # soda-sync

-Synchronous Version of the [soda](http://github.com/LearnBoost/soda.git) selenium client.
+A synchronous Version of the [soda](http://github.com/LearnBoost/soda.git) selenium client.
 This module uses [node-fibers](http://github.com/laverdet/node-fibers).

 A pretty interface to selenium is exposed this way, an alternative to the chains and callbacks.